 Sarmizegetusa Regia: The Legendary Capital of the Dacians

 Three distinct structures were discovered during the archaeological works that started in the 20th century: the sacred area, the fortifications and the civil housing area on the eastern and western terraces.
-While the artefacts brought to light – water supply systems, ceramics, thousands of iron objects – indicate the life of a flourishing ancient city – few ruins remain today from the ancient Dacian capital.
+While the artifacts brought to light – water supply systems, ceramics, thousands of iron objects – indicate the life of a flourishing ancient city, few ruins remain today from the ancient Dacian capital.

-You can still see fragments of the fortification walls from the Roman time, a 200 meters segment from the paved road that linked this part to the sacred area where the ruins of seven temples – two circular and five rectangular –, and one monumental altar for sacrifices create an unparalleled view of the rich spiritual life of the Dacians that translated here through monumental religious architecture.
+You can still see fragments of the fortification walls from the Roman time and a 200 meters segment from the paved road that linked this part to the sacred area.
+The ruins of seven temples, two circular and five rectangular, and one monumental altar for sacrifices create an unparalleled view of the rich spiritual life of the Dacians.

 Don’t miss the fortification systems from Costesti and Blidaru, also part of the UNESCO World Heritage Sites.

 For the complete experience, visit the History Museum from Deva where you can see the artifacts discovered at Sarmizegetusa Regia.

 Visit also the ruins of the ancient Roman capital Ulpia Traiana Sarmizegetusa.